rm511130/pcc-service-instances/README.md

 ## Step 7.
 What you will need to augment the loggregator stream with the Service Instance Names

-You will need to use either the output of:
+You will need to use either the output of Step 3:

 ```
-cf curl /v2/service_instances | jq '.resources[] .entity .name, .resources[] .metadata .guid'
+$ cf curl /v2/service_instances | jq '.resources[] .entity .name, .resources[] .metadata .guid'
 ```
 or the output of the following scripts to append the instance_name to the output of the `cf nozzle` output: